Sometimes I don’t like the world we live in.

 It is frequently inhumane, lacks compassion and treats the vulnerable with callous indifference.

-I was looking at a video the other day that made me very sad at what we have allowed ourselves to become.
+I was looking at a video the other day that made me very sad at what we have become.
 It showed a homeless boy on the streets of a wealthy and affluent American city begging for help.
 It was cold and he was dressed in rags and carrying a plastic bag.
 All he had in the world.
 He was weak and desperate.
 It was etched on his face.
-But people just simply kept walking and pretending he didn’t exist.
+But people simply kept walking and pretending he didn’t exist.
 We do indifference so well.
 In the end, another homeless man gave this young boy some help in the form of donating his own warm jacket.
 Two desperate individuals but one prepared to sacrifice what little he had to help a fellow human being.
 It was uplifting but at the same time morally bankrupt.

 If you want to abrogate your responsibility, think this isn’t your circus, want to turn a blind eye to the suffering of your fellow humans, fine.
 But go and live on another planet because you certainly don’t belong on this one.